UNINETTSigma2/documentation/apps/matlab.md

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.

-To start Matlab on a login node, do as:

-matlab -nodisplay -nodesktop -nojvm

-(Remember the license link (see License))

 | Module     | Version     |
 | :------------- | :------------- |
 | MATLAB |2017a|

-## License
+## Licensing
 ### Academic users:
-Academic users need a link to a Matlab licence server for his/her university (UiB, UiT, UiO or NTNU).
+Academic users need a link to a MATLAB licence server for their university (UiB, UiT, UiO or NTNU).
-Users from other universities can also use Matlab on Fram.
+Users from other universities can also use MATLAB on Fram.
 Send an email to support@metacenter.no and ask for the link to your university.
-Add this link to the environment variabel MLM_LICENCE_FILE as:
+Add this link to the environment variabel MLM_LICENCE_FILE:

-export MLM_LICENSE_FILE=link-to-matlab-licens-server.
+    export MLM_LICENSE_FILE=<link-to-matlab-licens-server>

 Add this environment variable setting into .bashrc

 ### Commercial users:
 Commercial users need to sign a Hosting Provider agreement.
 Contact: sigma2@uninett.no

-## Job script
+## Sample MATLAB Job Script
-Example job script for standard Matlab program; 1 compute node (eg myprogram.m).
-Copy the text below into a file (named eg job.sh), and change --account, --job-name and --time

 ```
 #!/bin/bash
 #SBATCH --account=my_account